DiogoCoelho98/yelpcamp/README.md

 - <img src="https://img.shields.io/badge/Express-000000?style=for-the-badge&logo=express&logoColor=white" alt="Express icon" />
 - <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" alt="JavaScript icon" />

-## Decisions and some considerations
+## Decisions and some Considerations
 - I decided to use Cloudinary because it serves as a cornerstone for managing and optimizing images in a cloud-based environment.
 By leveraging Cloudinary's services, the application simplifies the upload, storage, transformation, and delivery of media assets.
 This capability is essential for efficiently handling user-generated content such as campground photos and ensuring optimal visual presentation.

 - For session management, connect-mongo was chosen to store session data persistently in MongoDB.
 This ensures seamless user sessions across server restarts or crashes, maintaining user authentication states and enhancing application reliability.